 As it was heard in this committee, this bill would have repealed the asset limitations for California Work Opportunity and Responsibility to Kids (CalWORKs) eligibility, thereby eliminating the consideration of an individual's or family's assets as a condition of eligibility for CalWORKs and makes technical conforming changes.
-The bill was subsequently amended into another policy area, as provisions of this bill were enacted in SB 80 (Committee on Budget and Fiscal Review, Chapter 27, Statutes of 2019).
-Status: Senate-In Floor Process
+The bill was subsequently amended into another policy area, as provisions of the bill were enacted in SB 80 (Committee on Budget and Fiscal Review, Chapter 27, Statutes of 2019).